Netlaw Media Limited (“we”, “us” or “our”) are committed to protecting and respecting your privacy.

 INFORMATION WE MAY COLLECT FROM YOU

-- Information that you provide by filling in forms (such as the registration form) on our website http://netlawmedia.com (our “Site”).
+- Complete and fill in forms (such as the registration form) on our website: http://netlawmedia.com, http://britishlegalitforum.com, http://londonlawexpo.com (our “Site”).
 This may include any information provided at the time of posting material, becoming a subscriber or user of any of the services available through the Site or requesting further services or information.
 We may also ask you for information if you report a problem with our Site;

-- if you contact us, we may keep a record of that correspondence and your contact details;
+- Contact us, we may keep a record of that correspondence and your contact details which include; your name, job title, company, email and telephone number;

-- information you send when communicating with other registered users through our Site;
+- Communicate with other registered users through our Site;

-- details of your visits to our Site including, but not limited to, traffic data and other communication data, whether this is required for our own billing purposes or otherwise and the resources that you access.
+- Visit our Sites including, but not limited to, traffic data and other communication data, whether this is required for our own billing purposes or otherwise and the resources that you access.

 IP ADDRESSES AND COOKIES

 We may collect information about your computer, including where available your IP address, operating system and browser type, for system administration and to report aggregate information to our sponsors and advertisers.
-This is statistical data about our users’ browsing actions and patterns, and does not identify any individual.
+This is statistical data about our users’ browsing actions and patterns, and does not identify any individual nor undertake any special category analysis.

 We may obtain information about your general internet usage by using a cookie file which is stored on the hard drive of your computer.
 Cookies contain information that is transferred to your computer’s hard drive.
 They help us to improve our Site and to deliver a better and more personalised service.